modelfoxdotdev/modelfox/crates/www/content/docs_internals/feature_engineering/post.md

 "title": "Feature Engineering"
 }

-Tangram chooses the appropriate feature groups to generate based on the input column types in the CSV.
-Tangram will either automatically infer the column types or you can provide the column types explicitly by passing a config file when invoking `tangram train`.
+ModelFox chooses the appropriate feature groups to generate based on the input column types in the CSV.
+ModelFox will either automatically infer the column types or you can provide the column types explicitly by passing a config file when invoking `modelfox train`.
 See the guide [Train with Custom Configuration](../guides/train_with_custom_configuration).

 ## Identity Feature Groups